Show simple item record

 dc.identifier.urihttps://hdl.handle.net/2123/28490

 dc.description.abstractThis special issue explores the impacts of behavioral strategy on management practice.
 Behavioral strategy can best contribute to management practice by shifting its focus from individual decision biases to the design of behaviorally informed decision processes at the level of the firm.
 This introduction identifies three types of organizational decision processes, shows how they interact with individual and group biases, and proposes a model showing how managers can design and deploy these processes to shape the strategy of the firm.
-It then introduces the articles in this special issue and discusses their contributions to the future of behavioral strategy.en_AU
+It then introduces the articles in this special issue and discusses their contributions to the future of behavioral strategy.en

-dc.publisherSAGE Publications Ltden_AU
+dc.publisherSAGE Publications Ltden

-dc.relation.ispartofCalifornia Management Reviewen_AU
+dc.relation.ispartofCalifornia Management Reviewen

-dc.subjectBehavioral strategyen_AU
+dc.subjectBehavioral strategyen

-dc.subjectCognitive biasen_AU
+dc.subjectCognitive biasen

-dc.subjectStrategic decision processen_AU
+dc.subjectStrategic decision processen

 dc.identifier.doi10.1177/0008125617712256